SaimenSays/pi-hole/README.md

 # pi-hole
 These are my personal PI-Hole blocklists.
-Adding additional domain-lists avoids cluttering the local blacklist.
+Adding additional domain-lists as external source avoids cluttering the local blacklist.

-Updates will be done, as soon as I stumble accross more trash sites.
+Updates will be done, as soon as I stumble accross more unwanted sites.